thephpleague/tactician/plugins/doctrine.md

 ~~~

 ## Transactions and Subcommands
 Sometimes, you might have a Command that fires off more commands, usually via events.
-The question then becomes, should these sub-commands run inside the same transaction as the command that originally fired them off?
+The question then becomes, should these subcommands run inside the same transaction as the command that originally fired them?

 The recommended approach is having each command run in a separate transaction.
 This keeps transaction boundaries smaller and makes commands easy to reason about because they only rely on themselves.